-Each and every member of the Board, Faculty and staff is required to be a member of a local Conservative Baptist Church.
-They must likewise be those who are in complete agreement with the major principles embodied in the preamble and founding documents of the Conservative Baptist Association.
+Each and every member of the Board, Faculty and staff is required to be a member of a local conservative Baptist church.
+They must likewise be those who are in complete agreement with the major principles embodied in the founding documents of this Seminary.
 At the beginning of the Seminary year they shall gladly sign the Seminary's doctrinal statement and subscribe to the Seminary policies without equivocation, mental reservation, or any secret evasion whatsoever.
 Failure on the part of any individual to comply with the Seminary's stated position will make it mandatory upon the Chairman of the Board to declare that individual's position vacant at the earliest regular Board meeting.